-Get the value of a statistical variable at a given place and time.
+Get the value of a statistical variable at a given place and time

 =DCGET(dcids, variable, date)

-variable- The StatisticalVariable to get
+variable- The StatisticalVariable whose measurement is sought.

 The value of the variable at those places on the specified date (or on the latest available date, if no date is specified).